Learn more about Rammed Earth.

 A: ICF is a concrete forming system which requires finishing on the exterior and interior of the walls.
-ICF results in the on-going maintenance that comes with whatever interior and exterior products used.
+ICF results in the on-going maintenance that comes with whatever interior and exterior finishing products used.
 Rammed Earth has no maintenance once completed and does not endure any damage resulting from the environment.

 Q: How long does Rammed Earth take to complete?

 A: This all depends on the project size, location